wangfu91/dir-size/README.md

 # dir-size
-A simple dotnet global tool to display the size of each sub-dir.
+A simple dotnet global tool to calculate the size of each sub-dir.

 ## Install: